hykilpikonna/lisho/README.md

 ### Inspiration

 This project is inspired by [w4/bin](https://github.com/w4/bin), which is a similarly minimalistic pastebin.
-(Which I also hosted on bin.hydev.org)
+(Which I also hosted on [bin.hydev.org](https://bin.hydev.org))

 ### Demo

-Go to sh.hydev.org for demo.
+The online demo is hosted on [sh.hydev.org](https://sh.hydev.org).

 ### Self-Host